crewtimer/crewtimer-doc/video-recorder/VideoRecorder.md

 5. Press the Start button to start recording.

 > Note: The camera must be connected with a wired ethernet interface.
 Using WiFi will result in dropped video frames.

+## Example setup

+See [Example Video Setup and Configuration](./VideoSetup.md) for a complete sample laptop, camera, network, and alignment setup.

 ## Customize and adjust your camera settings